HGthepublisher/MarjixTP/README.md

 This is usable in your main computer but you can use it in a VM too!

 # What is this?
-MarjixTP is a safe Windows GDI virus made for the fun of it.
+MarjixTP is a open source safe Windows GDI virus made for the fun of it.
 Made to replicate any other GDI Trojan Horse.
 (Monoxide, SalineWin, InfiniteBlue, ect.)

 # How can I trust it's not a real virus?